fastai/course-v3/docs/vectordash_tutorial.md

 ![create_page](images/vectordash_tutorial/create_page.png)

 You will be redirected to the instance page.
-Leave it open since you will need some of the information to setup the vectordash command-line-interface in the next step.
+Leave it open since you will need some of the information to setup the vectordash command line interface (CLI) in the next step.

 ## Step 3: Connect to your instance
 We highly recommend using the vectordash-cli to interact with your Vectordash instance.
 With the